Ryan McMahon Player Props: Rockies vs. Giants

 Ryan McMahon At The Plate

-- McMahon has 80 hits and an OBP of .341 to go with a slugging percentage of .466.
-All three of those stats lead Colorado hitters this season.

-- Among the qualifying hitters in MLB action, his batting average ranks 79th, his on-base percentage ranks 56th, and he is 48th in the league in slugging.
+- Among qualified hitters, he ranks 69th in batting average, while his on-base percentage ranks 50th and he is 41st in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.